Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Areas of Current Work and Possibilities for Cross-fertilization

-Table 1 provides a systematic organization and taxonomy of the objectives and methods of existing physics-based ML applications.
+Table \ref{table:lit_matrix} provides a systematic organization and taxonomy of the application-centric objectives and methods of existing physics-based ML applications.
 This table provides a convenient organization for papers discussed in this survey and other papers that could not be discussed because of space limitations.
 Importantly, analysis of works within our taxonomy uncovers knowledge gaps and potential crossovers of methods between disciplines that can serve as ideas for future research.

 Indeed, there are a myriad of opportunities for taking ideas across applications, objectives, and methods, as well as bringing them back to the traditional ML discipline.
-For example, the physics-guided NN approach developed for aquatic sciences \cite{jia2020physics,hanson2020predicting} can be used in any application where an imperfect mechanistic model is available.
-Raissi et al. \cite{raissi2019deep} take physics-guided loss function methods developed for solving PDEs and extend them to inverse modeling problems in fluid dynamics.
+For example, the physics-guided NN approaches developed for aquatic sciences \cite{jia2020physics,hanson2020predicting} can be used in any application where an imperfect mechanistic model is available.
+Raissi et al. \cite{raissi2019deep} take physics-guided loss function methods to solve PDEs and extend them to inverse modeling problems in fluid dynamics.
 Furthermore, Daw et al. \cite{daw2019physics} develop a monotonicity-preserving architecture for lake temperature based on previous work done using loss function terms and a hybrid physics-ML architecture \cite{karpatne2017physics}.

-Note that some techniques for incorporating physical principles into ML models can be applied to a wide range of objectives.
-For example, the physics-guided loss function spans nearly all the rows of Table \ref{table:lit_matrix}.
-Methods also have the potential for overlap, where, for example, physics-guided loss functions, physics-guided architecture, and physics-guided initialization could all be applied to an ML model used in a hybrid framework.
+As another example Jia et al. ~\cite{jia2021physics} use physics to inform the propagation of knowledge in a graph neural network.
+Future research along this direction may shed light on the interpretability of hidden variables in graph neural network models and also how to build dynamic graph structures based on physics.